When importing undercarriage parts for excavators, how can I verify a supplier’s business registration and export qualifications?

 • A list of machines with brand, model, and quantity.

-• QC reports: hardness profiles, case depth maps, SPC charts.
+• QC reports: hardness profiles, case depth maps.

 • A tour via live video call from the factory floor.